tsoernes/zed/feature_docs/memory_segments.md

 ## 14. Summary

 Memory segments permit strategic compression of long agent conversations by replacing historical ranges with compact summaries plus quantitative metadata (char/token counts).
 Enforcement of non-overlapping intervals and careful summary normalization preserves correctness, while straightforward data structures keep the system easy to reason about and extend.
+Integrated streaming mention suppression ensures that archived content does not contain duplicate or purely numeric mention tokens, producing cleaner summaries and more reliable future retrieval via the memory tool.

 Reimplementation requires only a focused set of primitives (range validation, summary generation, metadata aggregation, vector replacement) and integrates cleanly with existing thread update & UI notification patterns.